Engineering and Technology School with NZQA Confidence in Educational Performance and Self-Assessment capacity Read More

 New Zealanders do not carry large amounts of cash or keep it at home because it’s considered unsafe (by large amounts we mean more than $300).
 Large amounts of money are kept in bank accounts.
 Bank accounts and your banking details are kept very private in New Zealand.
 Only you or an authorised user can access your bank account and banking details.

+To make managing your money easier, it is recommended that your education fees are paid directly to the education provider where you are studying and your living money is sent to you monthly from China.
 Don’t tell people about your financial situation.
 Personal finances are a private matter and not discussed in New Zealand, even amongst friends.
 If you are running out of money you should talk to the student welfare officer or department at your school or institution.
 They may be able to provide you with advice on what you can do.
 You should also talk to your family.

 New Zealand Currency